Blocks To Compassion

 It really goes without saying that talking about and unpacking our privilege is an essential part of growing in our capacity for compassion.

-Unexamined privilege leaves us with huge blind spots in the way we understand others, the world, and our effect on and response-ability to both.
+Unexamined privilege leaves us with critical blind spots in the way we understand others, the world, as well as our effect on and response-ability to both.
 Essentially, privilege is an enormous social and cultural preoccupation with self, as it allows us to remain unaware of the wants, needs and concerns of those who are less privileged than us.
 This lack of awareness, intentional or unconscious, reinforces interconnected systems of oppression (the 'isms').

-Unpacking our privilege is an intentional, active, and life-long process of disarming ourselves, as our privilege consistently has the affect of harming those who have less.
-On the unpacking journey you almost surely will bump into your fight response.
-In fact you will likely bump into every one of the blocks to compassion listed above.
+Unpacking our privilege is an intentional, active, and life-long process of disarming ourselves.
+Though most of us have experienced some degree of suffering in our lives, we can still benefit from privilege.
+While unpacking, you will likely bump into your ‘fight’ response.
+In fact, you may bump into every one of the blocks to compassion listed above.
 It is a great practice in self-awareness.
-I encourage you to stay with it, to notice your initial, perhaps blocked, impulses, but to persist in your quest to grow in compassion.
+I encourage you to stay with it: notice your initial, perhaps blocked, impulses and persist in your quest to grow in compassion.

 The muteness-turned-transference also take the form of acting toward a partner as a significant person acted toward us so we can show what happened.
 For instance, we withhold intimacy from others, as we play the part of our own ungiving parent.
 We do this not because we are tight-fisted about giving our love but because we are compelled to let the world know how deprived we were in receiving love.
 Only when we get something like that off our chest can our heart be opened.